 My unexpected walk of discovery shows how rewarding repeat visits to even well-known and well-recorded stretches of coastline can be.
 In this case, low vegetation and winter waves had probably made these features much more visible than usual

-I recorded them on my phone using the free ShoreUPDATE app and you can find the detailed records on the Scotland’s Coastal Heritage at Risk interactive map.
+I recorded them on my phone using the free SCAPE Coastal Archaeology Recording app for android and iOS and you can find the detailed records on the SCAPE Sites at Risk map

 did you manage to record the eroding section?

 good question and sorry for the delay in replying to you.